-- 3.11.1 All bargaining units governed by the PSLRA shall remain on the conciliation with the right to strike dispute settlement route.
-Requests to change the route to arbitration can be submitted as outlined below and, if approved, shall be for one round of bargaining only. - 3.11.2 A dispute settlement route vote shall be taken when there has been a request by either a petition from 10 percent of the membership of the bargaining unit or when the NBoD so directs. - 3.11.3 The AEC shall have the right to set deadlines for the receipt of such requests in order to allow for the scheduling of votes well in advance of the notice to bargain date.
-Such deadlines shall be communicated to all Components at least three months before the deadline date.

-3.11.4 Approval of a change in the dispute settlement route shall be made as a result of a majority of the returned ballots, excluding spoiled ballots, or by a decision of the NBoD.
+- 3.7.1 Where legislation permits, all bargaining units shall use conciliation/strike as the default dispute resolution process Requests to change the process to arbitration can be submitted as outlined below: and, if approved, shall be for one round of bargaining only. - 3.7.2 A dispute settlement route vote shall be taken when there has been a request by either a petition from 10 percent of the membership of the bargaining unit or when the NBoD so directs as per article 2.4.4. - 3.7.3 Approval of a change in the dispute settlement route shall be made as a result of a majority of the returned ballots, excluding spoiled ballots, or by a decision of the NBoD.